Jazzsw/TDS-Matrixify-Parser/README.md

 exclusively due to an improper file type.

 ### Troubleshooting ###
-* Make sure your file is a .xslx file
+* Make sure your file is a .xlsx file
 * Open your file to make sure it is not corrupted in some way